wso2/docs-choreo-dev/integration-tests/README.md

 4. Note the access token is only valid for 1 hour, so you will need to get a new access token to run the tests after the expiry takes place

 ## 3. Run DP tests

 1. Navigate to the `integration-tests` directory
 2. run `sh dp-test-runner.sh <staging/prod> <staging-access-token/prod-access-token>`

-## 4. Run a specific test in InteliJ
+## 4. Run a specific test in IntelliJ

 1. Repeat the previous steps 1 to get you access_token.
 2. Right-click on the test you want to run and select the `Modify Run Configuration...` option.
 3. Go to `JVM Settings > VM Options` and enter the following before clicking on OK, `-ea -DToken=<Your access_token>`
-4. Now you can run the individual test through InteliJ
+4. Now you can run the individual test through IntelliJ

-## 3. Directory Structure
+## 5. Directory Structure

 ```
 integration-tests/src/test